StephenWetzel/ha-stale-states-finder/README.md

 min_required_count = 30 # only look at entities with at least this number of states reported in the period min_gap_to_care_about = 5 * 60 # Time in seconds for the minimum gap we should notify about
 ```

+### Watchman
+There's an excellent HACS integration called [Watchman](https://github.com/dummylabs/thewatchman), which will detect when any entity you are using in an automation or a dashboard becomes `Unavailable`.
+I highly recommend using that integration if you aren't already.
+This script is intended to notify when entities get stuck on seemingly "good" values, not when they simply become `Unavailable`.

 ### A warning
 This script directly accesses the home assistant database, which is not supported or recommended by the Home Assistant project.
 It only does some basic read only queries, but you use it at your own risk, with the understanding it could corrupt your database and cause you to lose all your data.
 Also, if there are any schema changes to the database it could suddenly break this script.
 I will likely update it when I notice this, but I don't always run the latest version of Home Assistant, so it might take me a while to notice.